Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

             // check this rule during verification
             isEnabled = true

-            // specify custom name for rule, actual only for the Kover tool name = null

             // specify the code unit for which coverage will be aggregated entity = kotlinx.kover.gradle.plugin.dsl.GroupingEntityType.APPLICATION